freedomofpress/securedrop-workstation-docs/docs/admin/hardware.rst

 Lenovo ThinkPad T490 (with 8th-generation Intel Core processor)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Thinkpad T490 **with an 8th-generation Intel Core processor** is a recommended option for the SecureDrop Workstation.
+The ThinkPad T490 **with an 8th-generation Intel Core processor** is a recommended option for the SecureDrop Workstation.
 If you plan to use it, you should follow the instructions below to ensure that the BIOS is up to date and adequately configured before proceeding with the installation.

 .. caution::